 Yes, you do need a permit to make any changes to your home’s electrical panel.

 Most upgrades to your electrical panel require you to hire an electrician.
-Sometimes, the electrician can take care of the permit for you.
-Otherwise, they’re probably not going to start work until you can show them that you’ve got the permits in place.
+Often, the electrician can take care of the permit for you, and for major work like upgrading the panel, it may be necessary to have an electrican in place to pull the permit.

 Rules for permits are set by individual municipalities.
 Check your town or city’s website to see how they handle electrical permits.